unmeshjoshi/tickloom/README.md

 ## Acknowledgements

-TickLoom’s tick model and deterministic simulation approach are inspired by the excellent [TigerBeetle](https://github.com/tigerbeetle/tigerbeetle) project.
+#TickLoom’s tick model and deterministic simulation approach are inspired by the excellent [TigerBeetle](https://github.com/tigerbeetle/tigerbeetle) project.
+#ChatGPT-5 was used to brainstorm some ideas and generate some parts of this code.

 ---

 ## License

-Apache License 2.0.
-See `LICENSE`.
+This project is licensed under the Apache License 2.0 – see the [LICENSE](LICENSE) file for details.